What are landmines made of?

 Can a person set off a anti tank mine?

-READ ALSO: What is the use of AWS WorkSpaces?
+READ ALSO: What is a vetting task?

 No, but AT minefields typically have antipersonnel mines sown in with them.
 So you might not be able to set off an AT mine yourself, but if you wander into an antitank minefield you might find yourself short of a leg or two anyway.